 Existing literature addresses issues in collective decision making with linear statistical analysis or relatively simple dynamical modeling.
 Dr. Michael Blume.
 Evolutionary Studies of Religion - The Reproductive Potentials of Religiosity After a promotional thesis about religiosity and the brain sciences, I focussed on the fertility rates of religious people in Europe and worldwide.

+Wilson, "Is War Inevitable? " “History is a bath of blood,” wrote William James, whose 1906 antiwar essay is arguably the best ever written on the subject.
+The Evolving Universe.
 The farther we peer into space with powerful telescopes, the farther back into the history of the universe we see.

 The light from our Sun—a mere 93 million miles away—takes only a few minutes to reach Earth.
 But when we look at stars and galaxies in the night sky, we are seeing light that has traveled for millions—even billions—of years to reach us.
 By looking back in time, we can observe how the universe has evolved from its beginnings.
 Start in our solar system and travel out into space, or begin at the Big Bang and travel forward in time.
 Message de Paul Krugman aux “Français” et…les autres.
 If you read some of my previous posts on the economy and the crisis of the eurozone, you would know already my opinion about the stupidity of fiscal austerity during recessionary cycle.